Surf Forecasts:

 Best Forecast Surf Conditions for Yo Yo's-The Wedge this week:

-The surf forecast for Yo Yo's-The Wedge over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 11PM.
-The primary swell is predicted to be 1.7m and 14s period.
+The surf forecast for Yo Yo's-The Wedge over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 12) at 2AM.
+The primary swell is predicted to be 1.3m and 14s period with a secondary swell of 0.8m and 6s.
+Another secondary swell of 1.2m and 6s is also forecast.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (WITA) & Date | Wave Height & Period |